Aredhele/Cardinal-Engine/README.md

 #### Plugins
-Because the engine was designed to create procedural voxel worlds, the code of the project has been quickly split into two main parts : Engine and Game To achieve that, the game part is compiled separately into a plugin that can be registered and called from the engine.
+Because the engine was designed to create procedural voxel worlds, the code of the project has been quickly split into two main parts : Engine and Game.
+To achieve that, the game part is compiled separately into a plugin that can be registered and called from the engine.